gbdev/pandocs/content/Video_Display.md

 will also influence the other two R,G,B colors.
 For example, a color setting of 03EFh (Blue=0, Green=1Fh, Red=0Fh) will appear as Neon Green on VGA displays, but on the CGB it'll produce a decently washed out Yellow.
-See image on the right.
+See the image above.

 ### RGB Translation by GBAs